kellymears/site-maintenance-scripts/README.md

 - The function of each configuration parameter is largely self-evident.

+- `yarn run script-scheduler` to run scripts

+- `yarn run cypress open` will initiate the test suite manually.
+Runs in an electron window.

 ### Notes

 - This software is in alpha.
 Please test thoroughly and check your logs frequently.